 Everywhere you look these days, the ombre trend is incredibly apparent.
 From clothing to nail art to hair, ombre is here and evidently here to stay.
 Last week, we decided to hit up the local beauty supply store and brave the world of at-home hair coloring.
 Though a little nervous at the beginning, the end result has been getting compliments left and right.
-We wanted to share the experience with you and hopefully give you the boost of confidence you need to know that you can DIY ombre yourself!
+We wanted to share the experience with you and hopefully give you the boost of confidence you need to know that you can create DIY ombre hair yourself!

 Note: We did the ombre on already dark, dyed hair — meaning we worked on lightening the ends, not darkening the roots.